jkrogager/VoigtFit/docs/documentation.rst

   Lines must be defined for this *ion* using a ``lines`` statement.

   Note -- The order is not important.
 This is inferred from the position of the words *to* and *from*.
+          If components are also defined using the regular `component` statement then both the copied components and the individual components are included in the fit!

 Optinal arguments: